skip to Main Content

 • 2 miles of new trail – blazed

-• 2020 Make Masks – Save Lives: volunteers design, sew, sort and deliver 40,000+ cloth face coverings to essential service workers across Santa Barbara County. (no shovels needed)
+• 2020 volunteers design, sew, sort and deliver 40,000+ cloth face coverings to essential service workers.

 • 2021 Growing Community Project – growing and sharing food with people in need.
 Raised bed garden delivery.
 Online Victory Garden Classes.